 Let’s start first with the biggest issue of the home and what happens if your brother’s significant other passes before he does.
-The fact that she has the property in her name alone as well as the loan would mean that the reverse mortgage would become due and payable.
-If your brother was unable to pay the loan off by getting another loan, forward or reverse, he would have to sell the property or would risk losing the home to foreclosure.
 I cannot comment on the process to put the property into his name after she passes because I am not a licensed attorney, but I must believe it is much easier to do that now while they are both living than to wait until one has passed.
+The fact that she has the property in her name alone and the loan would mean that the reverse mortgage would become due and payable.
+If your brother could not pay the loan off by getting another loan, forward or reverse, he would have to sell the property or risk losing the home to foreclosure.

-My suggestion would be to contact an attorney now while both parties are still living and have that attorney advise you on the best way to handle this, but if the best avenue is to change the title now as I believe he will advise, then that can all be done without having to go through probate while both parties are available to sign all legal documents.
-Then, if you want to be sure that both parties can remain in the home for life regardless of which individual dies before the other, they can refinance the loan in both of their names at this time ensuring that the loan would not be called if either were to pass before the other.
-This is one time when the 5 times benefit is not as significant as there is a definite benefit to the couple otherwise that can be determined with the loan (the right to remain in the property for both spouses).
+My suggestion would be to contact an attorney now while both parties are still living and have that attorney advise you on the best way to handle this.
+Still, if the best avenue is to change the title now, as I believe he will advise, then that can all be done without having to go through probate while both parties can sign all legal documents.
+Then, if you want to be sure that both parties can remain in the home for life regardless of which individual dies before the other, they can refinance the loan in both of their names at this time, ensuring that the loan would not be called if either were to pass before the other.
+This is one time when the five times benefit is not as significant as a definite benefit to the couple; otherwise, that can be determined with the loan (the right to remain in the property for both spouses).

-About your question on valuation, the appraiser will look at the sales data in the area and determine a value based on that sales data.
-He or she will adjust as needed to the current sales for any differences in the properties which will also include condition.
-Ideally, the appraiser will try to find sales that require as little adjustment as possible because anything requiring more than 25% adjustment really isn’t considered a comparable sale.
+About your question on valuation, the appraiser will look at the sales data in the area and determine a value based on that data.
+They will adjust as needed to the current sales for any differences in the properties, including condition.
+Ideally, the appraiser will try to find sales requiring as a minor adjustment as possible because anything requiring more than 25% adjustment isn’t considered a comparable sale.

-In other words, if their home is in such disrepair that all the recent sales in the area are completely new or remodeled homes, the appraiser can’t just use one of the new or remodeled homes needing no repairs and “guess” at what some buyer would be willing to pay for a home that would need extensive repairs by comparing to a home in “as new” condition.
+In other words, if their home is in such disrepair that all the recent sales in the area are entirely new or remodeled homes, the appraiser can’t just use one of the new or refurbished homes needing no repairs and “guess” at what some buyer would be willing to pay for a home that would require extensive maintenance by comparing to a house in “as new” condition.

-The appraiser would have to find sales in similar condition, size and age to see what knowledgeable buyers in that market are willing to pay for a home such as that and then can make some adjustment for known differences with support from market sales.
-HUD calls this an objective adjustment because the appraiser will use actual sales data to support the adjustment and HUD will allow this type of adjustment if it stays within acceptable limits.
+The appraiser would have to find sales in similar condition, size, and age to see what knowledgeable buyers in that market are willing to pay for a home such as that and then can make some adjustments for known differences with support from market sales.
+HUD calls this an objective adjustment because the appraiser will use actual sales data to support the adjustment.
+HUD will allow this adjustment if it stays within acceptable limits.

-The subjective adjustment is one that has no support, but the appraiser looks at something like an outbuilding and gives it $5,000 value but none of the comparable sales have barns and so there is no way to know that the barn is worth $5,000.
+The subjective adjustment has no support, but the appraiser looks at something like an outbuilding and gives it a $5,000 value, but none of the comparable sales have barns, so there is no way to know that the barn is worth $5,000.
 HUD will not allow this type of adjustment.

 So, when you ask what a company such as ours will determine a value to be, that’s a simple question with a simple answer.
 We don’t.
 We don’t value the home at all.
-We use a licensed FHA-approved appraiser and under HUD Appraiser Independence Rules, we don’t even choose the appraiser.
+We use a licensed FHA-approved appraiser, and we don’t even choose the appraiser under HUD Appraiser Independence Rules.
 An independent management company does.
 We cannot even suggest a value when we order the appraisal from the management company.

-In fact, HUD just changed the process that all appraisals are delivered through their HUD EAD portal before it even goes to the lender for HUD review and approval!
-The appraiser will employ both HUD guidelines and USPAP (Uniform Standards of Professional Appraisal Practice) but in the end, appraisal is an opinion of value and is not an exact science.
+HUD just changed the process of delivering all appraisals through their HUD EAD portal before it even goes to the lender for HUD review and approval!
+The appraiser will employ HUD guidelines and USPAP (Uniform Standards of Professional Appraisal Practice).
+Still, in the end, an appraisal is an opinion of value and is not an exact science.